Expanded Learning Programs Interactive Web Map

 Quick Instructions: On the left side of the map you’ll see the 5 layer buttons.
 The first one contains only the recent COVID-19 data points (see below), which is the layer list that opens up initially.
 If you scroll over and click on the other layer buttons, you’ll see CCSESA Region, Senate District, Assembly District, and Congressional District.
 You can click on any of these layers to find the datasets related to health care, socioeconomics, etc.

-For more support on how to use these the interactive web map, access the story map: How to use the Expanded Learning Programs Web Map.
-Please note this is in DRAFT, not final form and not all links and content are final.
+For more support on how to use the interactive web map, access the story map: How to use the Expanded Learning Programs Web Map.

 COVID-19 Update: Afterschool and Expanded Learning are positioned to help!